• Skip to primary navigation

 You can outnumber them easily with the correct breeding technique.

-Pigeons’ meat is dark, with a quite mild flavor and some may find it combination of duck and steak.
+Pigeons’ meat is dark, with a quite mild flavor, and some may find it a combination of duck and steak.
 They mature within 4-6 months.

 Some popular pigeon breeds are Runt, Red, French, English Long-faced Tumbler, and Saxon Spot.